cats256/quantile-spline-activation/README.md

-# quantile-spline-activation
+# Adaptive Quantile Activation (AQUA): A learnable activation function that dynamically adapts to input distribution

-Learnable PyTorch activation function that adapts to input distribution as it shifts with training.
-This activation function is based on linear spline, where locations of control points are determined dynamically based on inputs' distribution quantiles.
-The inputs' distribution is approximated by storing current and previous forward pass inputs in a sliding window.
+AQUA is a learnable activation function that adapts to the input distribution as it evolves during training.
+This activation leverages a linear spline-based approach, where the quantiles of the input distribution dynamically determine the control points' locations during training.
+The input distribution and quantiles are approximated using a sliding window that stores the current and previous forward pass inputs.

 Works pretty well I'd say.
 More updates later.
-Give the repo a star if you like this XD
+Give the repo a star if you like this XD.

 ```python
 class CustomActivation(nn.Module):